creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-06-30-Shape_Aware_organ_segmentation.md

 **Note**: Average Symmetric Surface Distance (ASD or ASSD) is the average distance between boundary points from the predicted mask and from the ground truth mask.

-* For the proposed backbone (Dice only), HD95 and DICE are improved for all organs but especially for small organs (chiasm, optic nerves)
+* For the proposed backbone (Dice only), HD95 and Dice are improved for all organs but especially for small organs (chiasm, optic nerves)
 * For the supervision with SDM only, the output is smoother but small organs are lost
 * For the joint training, the model gives a more continuous shape compared to the segmentation only model.
 It also does not not lose organs contrary to the "SDM only" model.
 It has also the best averaged HD and ASD metrics.